madhuselvaraj/GenderNet/README.md

     4. upload a new image and predict
       4.a. upload a new image
-      4.b. crop the faces from the new image and save it 4.c. predict the faces of two classes(man / woman) 4.d. draw boundary boxes , label and save it as duplicate image.jpg
+      4.b. crop the faces from the new image through mtcnn() face detector and save it 4.c. predict the faces of two classes(man / woman) 4.d. draw boundary boxes , label and save it as duplicate image.jpg